spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/build-content-bundle.md

 ## Limitation

-- You cannot use content bundles with an external registry if you do not enable a local Harbor registry on your Edge host.
+- You cannot use content bundles with an external registry if you do not enable the local Harbor registry on your Edge host.
 If you specify a external registry without enabling the local Harbor registry, the images will be downloaded from the external registry even if you provide a content bundle, and deployment will fail if the necessary images cannot be located in the external registry.
 For more information, refer to